Beckwourth Complex fires

 The Beckwourth Complex was a wildfire complex that burned in the Plumas National Forest in Plumas and Lassen counties.
 The two major fires of the complex, the Dotta Fire and the Sugar Fire, started on June 30 and July 2 northeast of Beckwourth, California.
 Started by lightning strikes, the two fires collectively burned 105670 acre.
 The complex resulted in the evacuation of numerous residential areas and the closure of portions of Plumas National Forest.
 In the community of Doyle, California, 33 homes were destroyed.

-Events
+Progression

 July

 The two major fires, the Dotta and Sugar, were ignited by lightning strikes on June 30 and July 2, respectively. the fires burned a combined 82926 acre by July 11, 2021.
 Governor Gavin Newsom declared a state of emergency for the complex on July 17, 2021.